medic/cht-docs/content/en/apps/tutorials/application-tests.md

 Because it may be complicated to test with a real application, `cht-conf-test-harness` (also simply referred as `harness`), provides a platform that simulates the CHT application instance.

 Using `cht-conf-test-harness`, you can write tests and run them with [Mocha](https://mochajs.org/) testing framework to test the behavior of different components in a CHT application.
-You can also use [chai library](https://www.chaijs.com/) or other assertion libraries.
+Mocha works with a variety of assertion libraries including [chai](https://www.chaijs.com/), [should.js](https://github.com/shouldjs/should.js), [expect.js](https://github.com/LearnBoost/expect.js), [better-assert](https://github.com/visionmedia/better-assert), [unexpected](https://unexpected.js.org/) among others.

 ## Preparation